3rdentity/Grappl/README.md

 Other people don't have to download anything to connect to Grappl'd servers, unlike other programs such as hamachi, they act just like normal listening-IP servers.

-It works by transferring data through relay servers on grappl.io.
+Grappl works by transferring data through relay servers on grappl.io.

-It's still in an alpha state.
+The project is still in an alpha state.
 This repository contains all the newest client code, and some of the server and web code.

 This project uses the library [Gson](https://github.com/google/gson).
 Remember to set it up on your IDE.
-We'll start using Maven, soon enough.
+We'll start using Maven, soon.

 ## API